 This is one of the most important rules.
 Hikers, bikers, and equestrians will encounter each other on the trial.
 Understanding how to properly encounter each other is critical to maintaining safe trail use.
 It is important to consult the local rules specific to the trail system you are riding.

 Here are some of the most common rules:

 Always make sure to keep the wilderness as pristine as when you arrived.
-Practicing “Leave No Trace” principles ensures that the wilderness will remain clean for generations of users ahead of you.
+Practicing “Leave No Trace” principles while mountain biking ensures that the wilderness will remain clean for generations of users ahead of you.

 If you’re caught in a bike accident on the road, let Epic Law provide the support you need.